swiftlang/swift-evolution/proposals/0000-add-last-methods.md

 }
 ```

-You can explore the usage (but not really the performance) of these methods in [this Swift sandbox](http://swift.sandbox.bluemix.net/#/repl/5a0345476e726279e5c6f486).
+You can try out the usage (but not really the performance) of these methods by copying [this gist](https://gist.github.com/natecook1000/45c3df2aa5f84a834063329a478c7972) into a playground.

 ## Source compatibility